Developing & nurturing individualised artistic

 Experience

-Abrons Arts Center (New York City, US) — I partnered with The School of Making Thinking and Abrons Arts Center to develop and execute an eight-week course for professional adults looking to challenge their preconceived perceptions of theatre and performance by engaging in collaborative and generative processes.
-By researching various theories of perception, I was able to practically encourage students to experiment with the ways in which they perceived and thus communicated their artistic impulses.
+Abrons Arts Center (New York City, US) — I partnered with The School of Making Thinking and Abrons Arts Center to develop and execute an eight-week course for adults looking to challenge their preconceived perceptions of theatre and performance by engaging in collaborative and generative processes.
 I also executed a general marketing campaign and prospective student search prior to the course.

 Theater Reconstruction Ensemble (New York City, US) — As TRE’s Founding Artistic Director, I created and facilitated yearly training intensives geared towards interdisciplinary artists looking to develop new techniques for devising and generating material.
 These week-long intensives provided professional artists with an opportunity to experiment freely, devise original material centred around a given theme and receive invaluable feedback from their peers.
 Many of the participating artists have gone on to present their work through commissions from such venues as Ars Nova, Playwrights Horizons and Lincoln Center Theater.